unicef/publicgoods-toolkit/appendix-resources-tools.md

-* The DPG OpenMRS has a good [code of conduct](https://wiki.openmrs.org/display/RES/OpenMRS+Code+of+Conduct) that they adapted from the Ubuntu open source project.
+* The DPG OpenMRS has a good [code of conduct](https://wiki.openmrs.org/display/RES/OpenMRS+Code+of+Conduct) that they adapted from the Ubuntu open-source project.
 [Mozilla's 2020 analysis of its contributor communities](https://report.mozilla.community/assets/report/Mozilla-Rebel-Alliance-Report-2020.pdf) also provides insight into how to support diversity and inclusion.